Related Articles

 How Does A Home Reversion Plan Work?

 The ‘lifetime lease’ plan is offered to people above 60 years old who own their own house.
 These schemes can only be used against your main home.
 Home reversion plans inspired lifetime mortgages.
-As lifetime mortgages have gotten more flexible, their appeal has waned dramatically.
+As lifetime mortgages have become more flexible, there appeal has waned dramatically.

 There are no monthly payments because the money you receive bears no interest.